pfptcommunity/ldif2csv/README.md

-# LDIF to CSV Conversion Tool
+# Simple tool to convert LDIF to CSV

 This tool converts LDIF files to CSV format and allows for changing delimiters and separators.